OneKey-Network/addressability-framework/mvp-spec/ad-auction.md

 A Seed is a unique identifier and links together:
 - the publisher identity
-- a set of Transaction id (one for each ad placement)
+- a set of Transaction ids (one for each ad placement)

 ### Transmission Requests